etingof/talks/devconf-outreachy/source/index.rst

 * To find your aspirations
 * To learn the software engineering craft
+* Start contributing to free and open source software
 * To get a job (hopefully, the dream one)

 ..
 Things to talk about ^ (Aija)